A-10379

 Enforcement Authority

-Dual enforcement: private right of action and attorney general enforcement.
+Dual enforcement: private right of action and Attorney General enforcement.
 Any individual who suffers injury as a result of a violation may bring a civil action against any responsible party.
-The attorney general may bring an action or special proceeding upon complaint or otherwise against any person who has engaged in or is about to engage in unlawful acts under this article.
-The attorney general must also maintain a website to receive complaints from the public concerning chatbot operator compliance.
-A rebuttable presumption of causation applies where a covered user engaged in self-harming conduct after an advanced chatbot encouraged such conduct.
-Contractual waivers or liability-shifting provisions are void as against public policy.
-Courts may impose joint and several liability on affiliated entities that structured their corporate organization to purposely and unreasonably limit or avoid liability under this article.
+The Attorney General may bring an action or special proceeding upon complaint or otherwise against any person who has engaged in or is about to engage in unlawful acts under the article.
+The Attorney General must also maintain a website to receive complaints, information, or referrals from the public.
+Joint and several liability may be imposed on affiliated entities that structured their corporate organization to purposely and unreasonably limit or avoid liability.
+Contractual waivers of liability or liability-shifting provisions, including contracts of adhesion, are void as a matter of public policy.

 Penalties

-Private action: injunctive relief (including preliminary relief), restitution of moneys or property obtained by the violation, disgorgement of profits or gains, actual damages, punitive damages, reasonable attorneys' fees and costs, and any other relief the court deems proper.
-AG action: injunctive relief (including preliminary relief), restitution, disgorgement (including destruction of unlawfully obtained data and any algorithm trained on such data), damages, civil penalties of up to $25,000 per violation, and any other relief the court deems proper.
-Punitive damages are available in private actions but the statute does not specify a cap.
-No proof of actual monetary harm is required for injunctive relief, disgorgement, or restitution.
+Private plaintiffs may recover injunctive relief (including preliminary relief), restitution, disgorgement of profits, actual damages, punitive damages, and reasonable attorneys' fees and costs.
+Where a covered user engaged in self-harmful conduct after the chatbot encouraged such conduct, there is a rebuttable presumption that the chatbot caused or contributed to the injury.
+The Attorney General may obtain injunctive relief, restitution, disgorgement (including destruction of unlawfully obtained data and any algorithm trained on such data), damages, civil penalties of up to $25,000 per violation, and any other relief the court deems proper.

 Who Is Covered